i2metaverse/hmd/README.md

 The code uni**versity** for **D**eveloping **I**mmersive **A**pplications (**DIA**).

-This project is currently ambitious in name only :) but we hope for it to grow into a collection of learning resources for developing immersive applications.
+This project is currently ambitious in name only :) but we hope for it to grow into a collection of open-source learning resources for developing immersive applications.

 Currently, it has one app: a VR head-mounted display (HMD) simulator that helps to interactively understand the optical and graphical concepts behind VR HMDs.

 One of the current motivations is to support the YouTube DIA series: https://youtube.com/playlist?list=PLMKD6gDV_13-jVPNyDLUd4y6gSw0lMM-h&si=CZzlTOKfM5KPz5Ee

+# Project Status

+## Current Features
+- Simulate a VR HMD's rendering of a scene in the two eye cameras
+- Visualize the frustum of the eye cameras
+- Adjust the HMD parameters (IPD, eye relief, lens-to-display distance, etc.)
+- View how various calculated parameters (e.g., width/height of virtual image, FOVs, etc.) change as the HMD parameters change
+- Switch scenes across primitive scenes and open source gaussian splats
+- Toggle frustum visualization on/off
+- Basic WASD + mouse camera movement

+## Known Issues
+- Flickering in gaussian splat scenes due to rendering multiple 3DGS rendered viewport (temporary fix: click 'HMD View' button to disable rendering of eye cameras)
+- Large gaussian splats may not get cleared properly when rapidly switching scenes
+- etc.

+## Roadmap

+### Short-term
+- Fix critical bugs
+- Add rendering of the virtual image planes

+### Mid-term
+- Add interaction mechanisms in VR

+### Long-term
+- Transition into a platform of multiple implementation-focused learning resources for developing immersive applications

 # How to run

-Just go to the live page built from the latest version that is served via GitHub pages: https:diaversity.org
+Just go to the live page built from the latest version that is served via GitHub pages: https://diaversity.org

-## Some interesting things to try
+### Some interesting things to try

-Increase the distLens2Display until it is greater than the focal length, f, of the lens.
+- Increase the distLens2Display until it is greater than the focal length, f, of the lens.
 Something will flip...

-Increase the IPD until the frustum do not overlap anymore.
+- Increase the IPD until the frustum do not overlap anymore.

-Reduce the eyeRelief to see how the frustum changes.
+- Reduce the eyeRelief to see how the frustum changes.
+- etc...

 # How to build and run locally